macstadium/packer-plugin-macstadium-orka/README.md

 ### Compatibility

-For this plugin to function you need to have at least Packer 1.6.0 installed and Orka CLI 1.3.0.
+For this plugin to function you need to have at least Packer 1.6.0 or above installed.

  * [Packer Downloads] - 1.6.0+
  * [Orka CLI Downloads] - 1.3.0+